Jaime Garcia Castilla

 Named Apprentice in 2001.
 Joined in 2002.
 Promoted to Soloist in 2006, to Principal Dancer in 2008.

 Jaime Garcia Castilla was born in Madrid, Spain, and studied at the Royal Conservatory of Professional Dance.
-He was named an apprentice at San Francisco Ballet in 2001, joined the Company as a corps de ballet member the following year.
+He was named an apprentice at San Francisco Ballet in 2001, and joined the Company the following year.
 He was promoted to soloist in 2006 and to principal dancer in 2008.

 Garcia Castilla has created roles in Elo’s Double Evil; McGregor’s Borderlands; Morris’ Beaux, Joyride, and Sylvia; Page’s Guide to Strange Places; Possokhov’s Classical Symphony and Fusion; and Wheeldon’s Within the Golden Hour.
-He has performed principal and featured roles in Tomasson’s Giselle, Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Benvolio), The Sleeping Beauty, Swan Lake, Chi-Lin, and Trio; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin (Lensky); Neumeier’s The Little Mermaid (Sea Witch); Balanchine’s Divertimento No. 15 and Symphony in C; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Ratmansky’s From Foreign Lands; Robbins’ In the Night; and Wheeldon’s Cinderella and Rush.
+He has performed principal and featured roles in Tomasson’s Giselle, Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Benvolio), The Sleeping Beauty, Swan Lake, Chi-Lin, and Trio; Tomasson/Possokhov’s Don Quixote; Cranko’s Onegin (Lensky); Neumeier’s The Little Mermaid (Sea Witch); Balanchine’s Brahms-Schoenberg Quartet (1st movement), Divertimento No. 15, The Four Temperaments (Melancholic), and Symphony in C; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; Ratmansky’s From Foreign Lands and Shostakovich Trilogy (Chamber Symphony); Robbins’ In the Night (1st pas de deux); Scarlett’s Hummingbird; and Wheeldon’s Cinderella and Rush.